 First, researchers use knowledge gained during prior steps of The Research Process to form a specific research question and articulate an educated hypothesis and design a methodological research study.
 It is essential for researchers to use effective methodologies for their studies.
 Methodologies can be thought of as: structures to ensure that research is replicable, reliable, accurate, and ethical.
 Researchers then use their identified methodologies to construct a framework for carrying out research.

 Once a researcher has determined the methodologies of their research project, they can begin to collect raw data from various sources in order to conduct their study.
 This data may exist within a database, it may exist within complex texts, or some researchers generate new data.

 After outlining their methodologies and designing a scientific research experiment, researchers ask for feedback from their professional peers.
-The critique of one's research helps an individual to avoid submitting their work to publishing companies with errors or inconsistencies.
+The critique of one's research helps an individual to avoid submitting their work to publishing companies with errors, biases, or inconsistencies.